andrew henderson menu

 Rentista Residency

-The essential requirement for the application as a rentista resident is that the applicant, including their family group (either spouse or partner, parents, single siblings, and children), must receive at least $2,500 as monthly income for a minimum period of two years.
+The essential requirement for applying as a rentier (‘rentista’) resident is that the applicant, including their family group (either spouse or partner, parents, single siblings and children), must receive a monthly income of at least US$2,500 for a minimum period of two years.
+A rentier is someone who derives their income from property or investment.

-Another option is if the applicant shows that they have an $60,000 investment in a Costa Rica bank.
+Another option is if the applicant shows they have a US$60,000 investment in a Costa Rican bank.

-Prove rentista residency income with an official letter issued by a financial institution, foreign bank, CPA certificate, or other titular entities that certify that you will receive said income every month for the next two years.
-In the case of investment in a Costa Rican bank, the local banking institution must issue said letter.
+For these options, you’ll need to prove ‘rentista’ residency income with an official letter issued by a financial institution, foreign bank, CPA certificate or other titular entity certifying that you will receive said income monthly for the next two years.
+In the case of investment in a Costa Rican bank, the local banking institution must issue the necessary letter.

 • Birth certificate